Introduction to Adobe Photoshop For Free

 Adobe Photoshop Software – Pricing

-Adobe Photoshop software offers a Creative Cloud based subscription, for $9.99 per month as part of the photography subscription, $20.99 per month as single app subscription, or $52.99 per month as part of a full subscription for all creative cloud software, for individual use.
+Adobe Photoshop software offers a Creative Cloud-based subscription, for $9.99 per month as part of the photography subscription, $20.99 per month as a single app subscription, or $52.99 per month as part of a full subscription for all creative cloud software, for individual use.
 For businesses, the plans are $79.99 per seat for all apps or $33.99 per seat for a single app.

 Now that you know that Adobe Photoshop software, the most widely used photo editing, and graphic design software is not free, Adobe Photoshop software can either be within your reach or too expensive for you.